 Lesley Shepherd, our guide to Miniatures has a wonderful tip to share:

 - When Lesley makes handmade cards she tries to make a part of the card removable, either as a decoration (little wreaths, trees, photo frames with a family picture) or as a gift tag or a recipe card (with an old family recipe).
-That way some of her handiwork gets re used.
+That way, some of her handiwork gets reused.
 The card serves two purposes, as both card and token gift.
-For families with young children Lesley likes to include something to do, such as a puzzle or a game, inspired by the the 'cut and make' cards her Aunt used to send.
+For families with young children, Lesley likes to include something to do, such as a puzzle or a game, inspired by the 'cut and make' cards her Aunt used to send.

 Marion Boddy, our guide to Painting has a couple of really valuable tips:

 - Marion advises not to stress about getting it perfect.
 The fact that someone spent time creating a card makes it special and better than any shop-bought card could ever be.
 Marion also suggests signing the card somewhere to declare it as one of yours.
-Do it like an artist would sign a print, in pencil at the bottom.
+Do it like an artist would; sign and print your name in pencil at the bottom.
 Keep it subtle and small; it's there to identify the maker, not distract from the card.
 If the design doesn't have space for this, sign it on the back.